 1. Strand Thickness

 The cut-and-dried definition of coarse hair is, as we mentioned, hair that’s rougher to the touch.
-With African-American hair, this can mean hair that’s also thicker than other types.
+With natural hair, this can mean hair that’s also thicker than other types.

 2. Coarse Textures

-Coarse hair can be straight, wavy, curly, kinky-curly and everywhere in between.
+Coarse hair can be straight, wavy, curly, tightly curled, and everywhere in between.
 There are people who are more genetically prone to having coarse strands.
 If you are of Asian or African descent, you may be more likely to have thicker hair strands.
-But don’t fret, as it’s really not a bad thing, nor does it mean you’ll always be prone to frizz or unmanageable locks.
+But don’t fret as it’s really not a bad thing, nor does it mean you’ll automatically be prone to frizz or unmanageable locks.

 In general, coarse hair tends to be on the drier side.
 Luckily, there are a million easy ways you can add moisture back into your strands without weighing it down.
 We’re fans of using once-weekly hair masks for this hair type.

 Hair masks are always a great coarse hair treatment to restore dry, unruly strands.
-One of our favorite hair masks is Dove Quench Absolute Intense Restoration Mask for its powerfully nourishing formula that leaves hair silky smooth to the touch.
+One of our favorite hair masks is Suave Almond + Shea Butter Moisture Mask for its powerfully nourishing formula that leaves hair silky smooth to the touch.

-Another one of our top hair mask picks for dry coarse hair is Nexxus Humectress Moisture Restoring Masque.
-Its conditioning properties are perfect for restoring hydration into your thirsty locks, without weighing curls down or having them lose their shape.
+Another one of our top hair mask picks for dry, coarse hair is Nexxus Humectress Moisture Restoring Masque.
+Its conditioning properties are perfect for restoring hydration into thirsty locks, without weighing curls down or having them lose their shape.